rodmarkun/Escordia-RPG-System/README.md

 Contributions are always welcome!
 If you're interested in contributing to Escordia, please fork the repository and create a new branch for your changes.
 When you're done with your changes, submit a pull request to merge your changes into the main branch.

 ## Supporting Escordia

+If you want to support Escordia RPG, you can:
+- **Star** :star: the project in Github!
+- **Donate** :coin: to my [Ko-fi](https://ko-fi.com/rodmarkun) page!
+- **Share** :heart: the project with your friends!

+## Credits

+Escordia RPG has been originally created and developed by **rodmarkun** in order to provide a free, customizable and fun RPG experience for Discord users.
+This project uses free assets from Ækashics (Ækashics Librarium), Lorc, Delapouite, and Viscious Speed (Boxes-Be-Gone Icon Set), Lorc -again- (700 RPG Icons).
+Also I am currently unable to find where I got the item and buff/debuff icons from, if someone knows please contact me so I can give proper credit.